 The traditional fully glazed conservatory reflects back to the Victorian era and has a well-deserved position in British architectural history

-Nowadays, they are seldom used for this purpose, though they can still create a romantic space from which to connect with nature.
+Nowadays, wooden conservatories are seldom used for this purpose, though they can still create a romantic space from which to connect with nature.
 More often, they serve as a formal dining area or occasional sitting room from which to enjoy stunning views of the garden.
-Coupled with the right building and situation, a conservatory is a perfect choice to blur the line between garden and home.
+Coupled with the right building and situation, a wooden conservatory is a perfect choice to blur the line between garden and home.

-Timber conservatories do not have to be plain by design.
+A wooden conservatory does not have to be plain by design.
 In fact, lanterns, eves and coloured glass can be incorporated into their design to add style, flair and architectural interest.
 The vaulted glass ceilings and sense of space can be magnificent and stylish.

-The framework most definitely does not have to be white.
+Furthermore, a wooden conservatory most definitely does not have to be white.
 In fact, we recommend using at least off-white to reduce glare and add depth to the mouldings, and encourage a different coloured exterior to suit your home.

 Our bespoke conservatory designers are able to offer advice and guide you through the complete decision-making process.